When is the Festival?

 Is there anything to do besides tasting beer and cider?

 Tasting is the focus of the OBF, but there are many other activities as well.
 Joining the breweries are exhibits by homebrewers and breweriana collectors.
 The Crater Lake Soda Garden offers free handcrafted soda for minors and designated drivers (no tasting mug purchase required), or will sell to drinkers for one token.
 A souvenir booth sells OBF merchandise (cash or credit accepted) and a handful of beer related vendors sell their wares.
-We have a Meet the Brewer tent, a Brewer’s Dunk Tank, DJs spinning tunes, and games like corn hole!
+We have a Meet the Brewer tent, a Brewer’s Dunk Tank, DJs spinning tunes, and a game area with corn hole and ladder toss at the south section.

 Can I smoke?